raphaelgoulart/yargspy/docs/serverapi.md

 - `200 OK`
   - On success.
 - `401 Unauthorized`
-  - Invalid token (wrong format, expired token), inactive user register.
+  - Invalid token (wrong format, expired token), inactive user.
 - `501 Not Implemented`
   - On not implemented errors.